cardano-scaling/hydra/docs/adr/2023-08-18_025-resource-based-api.md

     very basic `headStatus` from the `Greetings`).

-  - Need to poll `GetUTxO` _or_ aggregate confirmed transactions on client side to know the latest UTxO for constructing transactions.
+  - Need to poll `GetUTxO` _or_ aggregate confirmed transactions on client side to know the latest UTxO set for constructing transactions.

-  - Inclusion of the whole UTxO in the head is not always desirable and filtering by address would be beneficial. (not addressed in this ADR though)
+  - Inclusion of the whole UTxO set in the head is not always desirable and filtering by address would be beneficial. (not addressed in this ADR though)

   - As [ADR-15](/adr/15) also proposes, some clients may not need (or should